Budget & Fundraising Meeting Information Mission Statement Forms

 Photo of Lily and her family at a bowling alley

-Co-Treasurers - OPEN (Bookkeeper), Leslee Maki
+Co-Treasurers - Aleisha Gottlund (Bookkeeper), Leslee Maki

 2025-2026 Leads